Writing Names alongside Allah's Name in Mosques

 Mosques are places where Allah is to be served alone.
 The Arabic for "Mosque", "Masjid", used also in the Qur'an, literally means "a place of prostration", or rather "a place of prayer / i.e. salah".
 Regarding Masjids, Allah states the following:

 وَأَنَّ الْمَسَــــاجِدَ لِلَّهِ فَلا تَدْعُوا مَعَ اللَّهِ أَحَدًا

-"And the places of worship (Masjids/Mosques) are for Allah (alone): So do not invoke anyone beside Allah."
+"And the places of worship (Masjids/Mosques) are for Allah (alone): So do not invoke anyone beside Allah (in them)."
 (Qur'an 72:18)

 In the Arabic of the above verse, مَعَ اللَّهِ أَحَدًا, used to mean 'anyone with Allah" - the word أَحَدًا, infers any single being besides Allah - whether it be a hand crafted idol, the sun or moon, a man, a saint or even a prophet.
 It isolates any being besides Allah.
 Thus, Allah teaches us that Masjids, and prayer are to be dedicated wholly to Allah without commemoration of other beings alongside Him.

 It makes sense therefore that Masjids, in their interior or exterior decoration should not associate anyone alongside Allah in depicting the purpose of the Mosque.
 This is in-line with the above verse as well as the whole Qur'an in general.
 It is because Allah, in all His majesty, glory, and infinite power, cannot stand or be comparable with anything He has ever created, including saints and prophets, or other men people have come to consider holy in the past.

 In this Mosque, the name "Ali" and "Allah" are both found together - along with the names "Abu Bakr", "Umar" and "Uthman" (not shown in this picture).